Top 20 Rarest Dog Breeds

 14. Telomian

 The Telomian is less domesticated than most dog breeds and there is a small population of these rare dogs in the United States.
 This breed was originally bred by the isolated Orang Asli people of Malaysia and has learned some important tricks to serve their community.
-This medium-sized dog has a reputation for hunting snakes and rats but their most distinctive feature is probably their deft paws which they use as a means to climb the ladders used to reach the raised domiciles.
-The Telomian resemble other terrier breeds which also makes them a more difficult to integrate into the role of family pet.
+This medium-sized dog has a reputation for hunting snakes and rats but their most distinctive feature is probably their deft paws, which they use as a means to climb the ladders used to reach the raised domiciles.
+The Telomian resembles other terrier breeds, which also makes them more difficult to integrate into the role of family pet.
 While they can be a loving member of your family, they can be fierce protectors if not trained.

 15. Cesky Terrier

 Sometimes called the Czech terrier, this breed was bred to sniff out and chase vermin. the Cesky is a charming, intelligent dog who are eager to please and may be less stubborn than other terriers.
 They make good family dogs and love to play as well as take daily walks.
-These dogs do not trust strangers but socializing them early and consistent positive training is highly recommended.
-They are very protective of their families, and make good watchdogs.
+These dogs do not trust strangers but socializing them early and providing consistent positive training is highly recommended.
+They are very protective of their families and make good watchdogs.

 16. English Foxhound